docker-library/docs/arangodb/README.md

 See more information about [Configuration](https://www.arangodb.com/docs/stable/administration-configuration.html)

+### Limiting resource utilization

+`arangod` checks the following environment variables, which can be used to restrict how much memory and how many CPU cores it should use:

+-	`ARANGODB_OVERRIDE_DETECTED_TOTAL_MEMORY` *(introduced in v3.6.3)*

+	This variable can be used to override the automatic detection of the total amount of RAM present on the system.
+One can specify a decimal number (in bytes).
+Furthermore, if `G` or `g` is appended, the value is multiplied by `2^30`.
+If `M` or `m` is appended, the value is multiplied by `2^20`.
+If `K` or `k` is appended, the value is multiplied by `2^10`.
+That is, `64G` means 64 gigabytes.

+	The total amount of RAM detected is logged as an INFO message at server start.
+If the variable is set, the overridden value is shown.
+Various default sizes are calculated based on this value (e.g. RocksDB buffer cache size).

+	Setting this option can in particular be useful in two cases:

+	1. If `arangod` is running in a container and its cgroup has a RAM limitation, then one should specify this limitation in this environment variable, since it is currently not automatically detected.
+	2. If `arangod` is running alongside other services on the same machine and thus sharing the RAM with them, one should limit the amount of memory using this environment variable.

+-	`ARANGODB_OVERRIDE_DETECTED_NUMBER_OF_CORES` *(introduced in v3.7.1)*

+	This variable can be used to override the automatic detection of the number of CPU cores present on the system.

+	The number of CPU cores detected is logged as an INFO message at server start.
+If the variable is set, the overridden value is shown.
+Various default values for threading are calculated based on this value.

+	Setting this option is useful if `arangod` is running in a container or alongside other services on the same machine and shall not use all available CPUs.

 ## Persistent Data

-ArangoDB supports two different storage engines as of ArangoDB 3.2.
+ArangoDB supports two different storage engines from version 3.2 to 3.6.
 You can choose them while instantiating the container with the environment variable `ARANGO_STORAGE_ENGINE`.
-With `mmfiles` you choose the classic storage engine, `rocksdb` will choose the newly introduced storage engine based on [RocksDB](http://rocksdb.org/).
-The default choice is `mmfiles`.
+With `mmfiles` you choose the classic storage engine (not available in 3.7 and later), `rocksdb` will choose the storage engine based on [RocksDB](http://rocksdb.org/).
+The default choice is `rocksdb` from version 3.4 on.

-ArangoDB use the volume `/var/lib/arangodb3` as database directory to store the collection data and the volume `/var/lib/arangodb3-apps` as apps directory to store any extensions.
+ArangoDB uses the volume `/var/lib/arangodb3` as database directory to store the collection data and the volume `/var/lib/arangodb3-apps` as apps directory to store any extensions.
 These directories are marked as docker volumes.

-Please note that the old version 2.x used `/var/lib/arangodb` and `/var/lib/arangodb-apps`.
-We will refer to the 3.x variant in this document.
-In case you are starting a 2.x image just replace it with the 2.x variant.

 See `docker inspect --format "{{ .Config.Volumes}}" arangodb` for all volumes.